A diffusion approach to Stein's method on Riemannian manifolds: Acknowledgements

-\textbf{Acknowledgement.} We are grateful to Dennis Barden for permission to include his unpublished work, jointly with one of the authors, in our paper (the lemma in appendix A1).
-This result lays the geometric foundation for our analysis of the distance between the pair of diffusions we construct.
-KB acknowledges partial support from grants NSF DMS 1613054 and NIH R01 CA214955.
+We are grateful to Dennis Barden for permission to include his unpublished work (Lemma 3 in Appendix A of Supplementary Material), jointly with HL.
+This result lays the geometric foundation for our analysis of the distance between the pair of diffusions.
+KB acknowledges partial support from grants EPSRC EP/V048104/1, NSF 2015374 and NIH R37-CA214955.